ashirk94/Bloom/README.md

-# Bloom

-A unique social platform that helps foster friendships through shared interests and values.
+Bloom is a unique social platform that helps foster friendships through shared interests and values.

 Made in collaboration with UI/UX designer [Sarah Martin](https://www.sarahmartinart.com/).